GCBallesteros/Classy-CSV/README.md

-# EasyCSV
+# Classy CSV

-**EasyCSV is the easiest way to parse your CSV files; you are just one `dataclass` away from your data.**
+**Classy CSV is the easiest way to parse your CSV files; you are just one `dataclass` away from your data.**

-The main use case for EasyCSV is to serialize and deserialize tabular data produced internally by applications you are in control of.
+The main use case for Classy CSV is to serialize and deserialize tabular data produced internally by applications you are in control of.
 By creating a dataclass that describes the structure of your CSV data, you can seamlessly convert between CSV files and Python objects.